kalan88/tabby_extension/README.md

-# tab_extension
-Tabby - Tab Saver Extension
+#Tabby - Tab Saver Extension

 Tabby is a simple tab management extension that helps you save and organize your browser tabs into groups, making it easy to open them later.

 Features:

     Save open tabs into named groups.

     Easily open all tabs in a group with one click.